-- A carefully considered and integrated flood resilient and sustainable drainage design is put forward, with development steered away from the areas identified to be at risk of surface water flooding across the site. - Safe access and egress can be demonstrated in the surface water plus climate change events.
+- A carefully considered and integrated flood resilient and sustainable drainage design is put forward, with development steered away from the areas identified to be at risk of surface water flooding across the site. - Arrangements for safe access and egress will need to be demonstrated for the 1% surface water events with an appropriate allowance for climate change, using the depth, velocity, and hazard outputs.
 This includes measures to reduce flood risk along these routes such as raising access, but not displacing floodwater elsewhere. - A site-specific FRA demonstrates that the site is not at an increased risk of flooding in the future and that development of the site does not increase the risk of surface water flooding on the site and to neighbouring areas. - If flood mitigation measures are implemented then they are tested to check that they will not displace water elsewhere (for example, if land is raised to permit development on one area, compensatory flood storage will be required in another).

+wapping mormat Flood Zones Flood Zones 2 and 3a have been taken from the Environment Agency's Flood Map for Planning mapping.
+Flood Zone 3b has been created from the Ver (2019) hydraulic model.

+Mapping Information

-Mapping Information Flood Zones Flood Zones 2 and 3a have been taken from the Environment Agency's Flood Map for Planning mapping.
-Flood Zone 3b has been created from the River Ver (2018) hydraulic model.
-The most recent uplifts have been applied to the River Ver (2018) hydraulic Climate change model to indicate the impacts on fluvial flood risk.
-Fluvial depth, Depth, velocity, and hazard data was derived from the River Ver (2018) velocity and hydraulic model. hazard mapping Surface Water The Environment Agency's Risk of Flooding from Surface Water dataset has been used for this assessment.
+Climate change The most recent uplifts have been applied to the Ver (2019) hydraulic model to indicate the impacts on fluvial flood risk.
+Fluvial depth, velocity and hazard mapping Depth, velocity, and hazard data was derived from the Ver (2019) hydraulic model.
+Surface Water The Environment Agency's Risk of Flooding from Surface Water dataset has been used for this assessment.
 The latest climate change allowances have been applied to the RoFSW map to indicate the impact on pluvial flood risk.
-Surface water The surface water depth, velocity, and hazard mapping for the 3.3%, 1% depth, velocity and 0.1% AEP events (considered to be high, medium, and low risk) have and hazard been taken from Environment Agency's RoFSW. mapping
+Surface water depth, velocity and hazard mapping The surface water depth, velocity, and hazard mapping for the 3.3%, 1% and 0.1% AEP events (considered to be high, medium, and low risk) have been taken from Environment Agency's RoFSW.